VeeraMS/Standard-Logic-App--PowerShell-Utility/README.md

-7.Validate the text file gets created in the same folder for list of run ids executed
+7. Validate the text file gets created in the same folder for list of run ids executed